gramseyer/elm-game-of-life/report.md

 * The default setting is for the grid to grow without bound whenever active cells approach the edge of the grid.
 The user can set maximum grid bounds in the "Max X-Dimension" and "Max Y-Dimension" fields.
 If these are set to bounds smaller than the current grid bounds,  the grid will simply not expand.
 Empty fields result in the grid growing without bound.
 Grid cells outside the rendered space are treated as dead cells for the purpose of calculating the number of living neighbors of a cell.

+* The user can also adjust the rules that determine which cells live and which cells die in the next timestep.
+A living cell with n living neighbors will die in the next timestep if and only if the checkbox in row "liveToDeath" of column n is checked.
+Similarly, a dead cell with n living neighbors will live in the next timestep if and only if the checkbox in row "deadToLife" of column n is checked.
+These rules can be changed while the simulation is running.

 * The user can also make the grid toroidal, in which case the top edge is treated as though it connected to the bottom edge, and the left edge is treated as though it connected to the right edge.There is also an option to make the grid torodial.

 * The user can also adjust the speed of the simulation.
 The update period is bounded below by 50ms, and can be adjusted in 50ms increments by the "Increase Speed" and "Decrease Speed" buttons.
 In essence, the simulation ignores clock tick events until the specified amount has passed since the last grid update.